BitPangea/bitpangea/thefoundation/README.md

 It preserves the principal works through which the World’s existence, purpose, structure, language, truths, principles, wisdom, and memory become intelligible.

+The Foundation also establishes the enduring constitutional constraints within which BitPangea may be intentionally designed.

 The Foundation is not a single document.

 It is the institutional shelf upon which BitPangea’s foundational works are preserved together.